chuwong35122/react-native-tada-todo/readme.md

 Tada To-do is an open source React-Native project that allows user to create a To-Do list privately on their mobile device.

-All bugs report can be reported in this repository or chuchuwiiii.dev@gmail.com
+🪲 All bugs report can be reported in this repository or chuchuwiiii.dev@gmail.com

+😄 Please feel free to translate or point out mistranslation of the application!

 ## Privacy Policy